mtinti/cryptosporidium_host_adaptation/README.md

 ## 🔍 Taking a Broader Perspective

-> Having explored the dynamics of both SNVs through clustering analyses,
+> Having explored the dynamics SNVs through clustering analysis, we step
-> we stepped back to examine the holistic picture of where these
+> back to examine the holistic picture of where variants (SNVs and
-> variants are distributed across the Cryptosporidium genome.
+> INDELs) are distributed across the Cryptosporidium genome.

 ``` python
 data=pd.read_csv('../data/allele_frequencies.tsv',sep='\t')